Hybrid Precoding Revisited: Low-Dimensional Subspace Perspective for MU-MIMO Systems: Introduction

 To address these hardware constraints, hybrid precoding architectures, which combine analog and digital processing, have been proposed as a cost-effective solution.
 By employing a limited number of RF chains connected to a larger antenna array through analog phase shifters, hybrid architectures can approximate the performance of fully-digital systems while significantly reducing hardware complexity \cite{sohrabi2016hybrid}.
 Despite their promise, designing efficient hybrid precoders remains challenging due to the non-convex unit-modulus constraints imposed by analog phase shifters as well as the coupling between analog and digital precoding optimization \cite{deng2025csi}.

-Conventional hybrid precoding approaches simply predominantly employ orthogonal matching pursuit (OMP) to construct RF precoders based on propagation path angles \cite{el2014spatially, lee2014hybrid}.
-While the OMP-based hybrid precoder design simplifies the problem by framing it as a sparsity-constrained matrix reconstruction task, it is inherently limited to sparse channel environments.
-When extended to multiuser scenarios, it was revealed that the RF precoder determined by phase angles of a channel matrix can attain near-optimal SE performance using a zero-forcing (ZF) precoder \cite{liang2014low}.
+Conventional hybrid precoding approaches predominantly employ orthogonal matching pursuit (OMP) to construct RF precoders based on propagation path angles \cite{el2014spatially, lee2014hybrid}.
+While the OMP-based hybrid precoder design simplifies the problem by casting it as a sparsity-constrained matrix reconstruction task, it is inherently limited to sparse channel environments. {In point-to-point MIMO systems, the capacity-achieving precoder aligns with the directions of the channel eigenvectors.
+Consequently, hybrid designs seek analog and digital components that approximate this fully-digital optimum, often via alternating optimization \cite{ni2017near}.
+By contrast, in multiuser (MU)-MIMO systems, no closed-form expression for an optimal precoder is known.} Nevertheless, it was revealed that the RF precoder determined by the phase angles of the channel matrix can attain near-optimal SE performance using a zero-forcing (ZF) precoder \cite{liang2014low} in MU-MIMO systems.
 Additionally, in \cite{sohrabi2016hybrid}, a high-performance RF precoding design was proposed based on an iterative RF precoder design with a ZF digital precoder.
 However, most hybrid precoding designs rely on either linear precoders or iterative RF precoding designs.
 Therefore, substantial gains remain achievable through advanced nonlinear techniques and computationally efficient approaches.

 Unlike most prior works that focus on fully-connected architectures where each RF chain connects to all antennas, hybrid precoding studies have emphasized the potential benefits of partially-connected structures, which reduce hardware complexity \cite{li2019hybrid, gadiel2021dynamic, hu2023joint}.
 To deal with this, dynamic-subarray designs have been introduced, where each subarray is dynamically connected to a specific set of BS antennas \cite{park2017dynamic, gadiel2021dynamic}.
 However, these approaches typically rely on computationally intensive iterative algorithms that alternately optimize the selection of BS antennas associated with RF precoders as well as analog and digital components, making them impractical for real-time implementation.
-Moreover, the impractical issue is the common assumption of perfect channel state information at the transmitter (CSIT).
-This assumption is unrealistic in dynamic environments where instantaneous CSIT is unavailable.
+Moreover, a practical limitation is the common assumption of instantaneous channel state information at the transmitter (CSIT).